On addition chains and progress on the Scholz conjecture: Sub-addition chains

-\subsection{\textbf{Equivalent addition chains in a fixed base}}
+\subsection{Equivalent addition chains in a fixed base}

-In this section we introduce the notion of equivalence of an addition chain in fixed base.
+In this section, we introduce the notion of equivalence of an addition chain in fixed base.

-\begin{definition} Let $(u_i)$ be an addition chain producing $m$ and $(s_j)$ be an addition chain producing $n$.
-Then we say the addition chain $(s_j)$ is equivalent to the addition chain $(u_i)$ in base $n$ if there exists a complete sub-addition chain $(s_{j_m})$ of the chain $(s_j)$ such that $(s_{j_m})\Rightarrow (u_i)$.
-We denote the length of the chain $(u_i)$ in \textbf{base} $n$ with $\delta_n(m)$ and the length of the shortest of all such chains in \textbf{base} $n$ with $\iota_n(m)$. \end{definition}
+\begin{definition} Let $(u_i)$ be an addition chain that leads to $m$ and $(s_j)$ be an addition chain that leads to $n$.
+We say that the addition chain $(s_j)$ is equivalent to the addition chain $(u_i)$ in base $n$ if there exists a complete sub-addition chain $(s_{j_m})$ of chain $(s_j)$ such that $(s_{j_m})\Rightarrow (u_i)$.
+We denote the length of the chain $(u_i)$ in \emph{base} $n$ with $\delta_n(m)$ and the length of the shortest of all such chains in \emph{base} $n$ with $\ell_n(m)$. \end{definition}

-\section{\textbf{Addition chains of numbers of special forms}}
+\section{Addition chains of numbers of special forms}

-In this section we study addition chains of numbers of special forms.
-We examine ways of minimizing the length of addition chains for numbers of the forms $2^n,2^{n}-1$ and $2^{n}+1$.
-For addition chains producing $2^n$ and $2^n+1$ the process is natural and trivial as opposed to those producing $2^n-1$.
-We launch the following primary results.
+In this section, we study the addition chains that lead to a number of forms $2^n-1$.